fprime-community/fprime-tutorial-math-component/docs/math-component.md

 ### Check Your Test Coverage

-Check the coverage that your test covers.
+You can also check the coverage that your test covers.
 The following should also be executed in ```MathSender```.

 ```shell
 # In: MathSender
 fprime-util check --coverage
 ```

-In addition to printing out your test coverage overview in the console, the `--coverage` flag will generate a coverage/ directory that has HTML files showing additional code coverage info.
+In addition to printing out your test coverage overview in the console, the `--coverage` flag will generate a `coverage/` directory that has HTML files showing additional code coverage info.
+This all uses Gcov under the hood.

 ### Add more command tests